shadowezz/Productiv/docs/UserGuide.md

 title: User Guide
 ---

-*Productiv* is a desktop app that assists product managers like yourself with organising product-related information (**contacts**, **deliverables** and **meetings**) so that you can track your product's development more comprehensively and conveniently.
+*Productiv* is a one-stop desktop app for product managers like yourself to organise your **contacts**, **deliverables** and **meetings**, so that you can track your product's development easily.

-*Productiv* is optimized for use via Command Line Interface (CLI), but still has the benefits of a Graphical User Interface (GUI).
-Thus, if you can type fast, *Productiv* can get your product management tasks done faster than traditional GUI apps.
+*Productiv* is optimized for use via Command Line Interface (CLI).
+Thus, if you like to type and/or type fast, *Productiv* has just become better for you.
+However, fret not, *Productiv* still has the benefits of a Graphical User Interface (GUI).

 * Table of Contents
 {:toc}